laplcebeltrami/BMI768/README.md

 4) research project.
 Well written sample class projects in previous image analysis course taught by the instructor can be found here: https://pages.stat.wisc.edu/~mchung/teaching/MIA/projects/.
 Each semester, the focus of the course change slightly.
 So the sample project reports may not reflect the current course topics.

 🔴 For students new to the field, you do not require to prepare for your own medical imaging data for the project report.
-The state of art medical imaging data will be freely available through class.
-About 5 different types data sets (2D and 3D images, surface mesh data, network data, time series data) will be available.
-If you want to use your own medical imaging data, consult with the instructor.
+The state of art medical imaging data sets will be freely available through the class.
+About 5 different types data (2D and 3D images, surface mesh data, network data, time series data) will be available.
+If you want to use your own data, consult with the instructor.